 Generally

 The state of Alabama has established pretrial intervention programs.
 These programs permit some people to avoid prosecution and conviction if they successfully complete a course of counseling and treatment.
-The idea behind these programs is to allow individuals who have been accused of criminal acts and who are willing to accept responsibility for their actions to avoid the harshness of a criminal conviction.
+The idea behind these programs is to allow individuals who have been accused of criminal acts and are willing to accept responsibility to avoid the harsh consequences of a criminal conviction.

-While the specifics of these programs vary in different jurisdictions there are some common themes.
+While the specifics of these programs vary in different jurisdictions, there are some common themes.
 Most of these programs are limited to first-time offenders although, occasionally prosecutors will permit an individual who has a light prior record (typically for an unrelated charge) to participate in these programs.
-As a general rule, the less serious the offense and the less serious a criminal background the greater the odds are of being accepted into an intervention program.
-Individuals charged with serious crimes are excluded and individuals with any type of significant criminal record will not be permitted to participate.
+As a general rule, the less serious the offense and the less serious the criminal background, the greater the odds are of being accepted into an intervention program.
+Individuals charged with serious crimes are excluded, and those with any significant criminal record will not be permitted to participate.

 What are the basic types of programs?